MicrosoftEdge/MSEdgeExplainers/SyntheticModules/designDoc.md

 1. Look up the cell for the export name in the `Module::exports` `ObjectHashTable` and return it if it exists.
 1. If no such entry exists and `must_resolve` is true, call `Factory::NewSyntaxError()`.

-Resolution of namespace imports (`import * from "./my-synthetic-module"`), will work the same as for `JSModule`s with the the exception that `FetchStarExports` will now early-return if its `module` parameter is a `SyntheticModule`, as these have no requested modules and no star exports.
+Resolution of namespace imports (`import * from "./my-synthetic-module"`), will work the same as for `JSModule`s with the exception that `FetchStarExports` will now early-return if its `module` parameter is a `SyntheticModule`, as these have no requested modules and no star exports.

 ### Open question: should each SyntheticModule have a corresponding Context object?